Whimsy Stick

 10 min

 This is the full standard session, run for the first time.
 10 minutes.
 Standard catch rhythm (every 30 to 45 seconds).
-Then full intensity.
+Full intensity.
 Plus direction changes, occasional speed bursts, sharper cuts.
-So this is what a normal daily session will look like from here on.
+This is what a normal daily session will look like from here on.

 If your dog completes this session successfully, they’re introduced.
-From session 6 onward, they can transition to the standard daily protocol described in how often should I use a flirt pole.
-But if session 5 went badly (overarousal, soreness, refusal to engage), drop back to session 4 intensity for another 2 to 3 sessions before retrying session 5.
+From session 6 onward, they move to the standard daily protocol.
+But if session 5 went badly-overarousal, soreness, refusal to engage-drop back to session 4 intensity for another 2 to 3 sessions before retrying.

 Graduation criteria